Ethanlloyd21/Username-Password-Authentication-React/README.md

 ### Are you a developer?
 - Start by creating an account.
 Click here ---> https://developer.okta.com/ <-----

-### How does OKLA works for this project?
-- Only the admin has the access to create a new user.
-The admin can also set up access level on specific user.
-- For authentication, a random password is sent to the user's email.
-The user can opt to change the password if needed.
-A link is provided to do this option.
-- All browsing history on the app is monitored via OKLA webiste.
-- Admin can monitor the traffic on the webiste.

 # Install

 ``` javascript